freeradical13/freeradical13.github.io/index.md

 [Antibiotics][] are substances which kill bacteria:

 * [Penicillin][] (and others in the β-Lactam family of antibiotics) acts as an irreversible competitive inhibitor on DD-transpeptidase which disallows it from building peptidoglycan cell walls which inhibits binary fission and causes bacterial death because natural cell wall destruction is not balanced with new cross-linking.
+* [Streptomycin][] kills the bacteria that cause Tuberculosis by binding to bacterial ribosomes (but not host eukaryotic ribosomes) and interfering with protein synthesis.

 Some bacteria have resistance to some antibiotics with [R Plasmids][] (resistance plasmids) that code for genes to resist such antibiotics.